G-Core/product-documentation/documentation/waap/getting-started/configure-waap-for-a-domain.md

 4\.
 In the upper-right corner of the screen next to WAAP mode, select **Protect**.
 The WAAP will begin to inspect and act upon incoming requests.

 <img src="https://assets.gcore.pro/docs/waap/getting-started/protect-mode.png" alt="WAAP modes dropdown" width="80%">

+## Step 9.
+Block non-Gcore traffic

+After successful DNS propagation and verifying that domain-based traffic is being handled by WAAP, ensure that all requests to your domain are routed through Gcore servers.
+This is necessary to prevent unauthorized traffic from bypassing WAAP and directly reaching your domain.

+* <a href="https://gcore.com/docs/cdn/getting-started/configure-an-origin/add-cdn-servers-to-the-origin-acl-whitelist" target="_blank">Add our CDN servers to the allowlist</a>.
+* Block other incoming requests that don’t match our allowlist.